Our 2015 season will feature five showstopping performances of Bizet's Carmen, between Thursday 25th June 2015 and Thrusday 2nd July 2015.

 Nevill Holt Opera is thrilled to be surrounded by the stunning sculpture collection belonging to our host David Ross, featuring some of the most exciting artists working in Britain today.
 We look foward to including further information on the collection in your official Nevill Holt Opera festival programme, on sale throughout the festival 2015.

 The House is difficult, but not impossible, for those with mobility difficulties.
-Please call Rosenna on 020 7534 1540 or email [email protected] to let us know of any requirements you might foresee.
+Please inform the box office at the time of booking, call Rosenna East on 020 7534 1540 or email [email protected] to let us know of any requirements you might foresee.
 It is particularly helpful to have this information at the time of ticket booking please.

 We would love to be able to rely on the summer months to bring us nothing but blue skies.
 This, however, just isn't the case.
 Please remember to bring something to keep you warm and dry.